6 Pointers and Optionals

 pointer.* = 6;

-If I change the number object to be a variable object, by introducing the var keyword, then I can change the value of this object through a pointer, as demonstrated below:
+If I change the number object to be a variable object, by introducing the var keyword, then, I can successfully change the value of this object through a pointer, as demonstrated below:

 var number: u8 = 5;